 A logo design is personal.
 It speaks volumes– in one single, impactful design– to help you get connected to those who matter most for your business.

 For that reason, many clients can feel restless on the logo design journey.
 All their hopes and dreams seem to be contained in this one… single… design.
 That’s a lot of pressure– right?

-The great news is this: The more relaxed we are and the more fun we have with the design process, the more audiences sense that in the logo design– and interpret it in your business!.
-Let’s relate it to a scientific study which showed if you speak beautiful, sweet and supportive words to a plant it grows and grows!
-But if you speak angrily to a plant, and say hateful, anxiety-provoking statements… it literally withers. … The same is true for relationships… and your logo design!
+The great news is this: The more relaxed we are and the more fun we have with the design process, the more audiences sense that in the logo design– and interpret it in your business.
+Let’s relate that to a scientific study which showed speaking beautiful, sweet and supportive words to a plant helps it grow and grow– But when angry, anxiety-provoking statements were spat at a plant… it literally withers… The same is true for relationships… and your logo design!

 Below are 3 top areas that will help us support (and grow!) your beautiful new logo design.
-Together, if we focus throughout these throughout the Logo Design Journey– we can make magic.
+Together, if we focus on these areas throughout the Logo Design Journey– we can make magic.